Change Display Orientation in Ubuntu Linux Easily

 How to rotate the display in Ubuntu Linux

-As mentioned above, one can easily change their screen orientation to Landscape, Portrait Right, Portrait Left, or Landscape (flipped) in Ubuntu Linux.
+You can easily change your display orientation in Ubuntu Linux to Landscape, Portrait Right, Portrait Left, or Landscape (flipped) using the System Settings panel.

 The steps below show you how.